 CPR Instructor, Incident Safety Officer, Health Safety Officer, USAR (one of the 6 operational Certs), Rescue Swimmer II, EVOC Instructor, Live Fire Training Instructor, 24 hr.
-Company Inspection Course, Infant Car Seat Installation, Fire And Life Safety Educator.
-Failure to maintain the certification necessary for the 1st class designation will result in reversion to 2nd class rank and pay effective the date of the loss of the certification.
+Company Inspection Course, Infant Car Seat Installation, Fire And Life Safety Educator

+Failure to maintain the certification necessary for the 1^{st} class designation will result in reversion to 2^{nd} class rank and pay effective the date of the loss of the certification.

 Section 3.
 Performance-Based Pay Plan for Lieutenant/EMTs, effective fiscal years 2019 and 2020.
-All Lieutenant/EMTs will be placed into a performance-based pay plan with a minimum annual base salary of \$75,000 and a maximum annual base salary of \$75,500.
-A Lieutenant/EMT's class will be determined by two factors: years of service as a Lieutenant/EMT at the Venice Fire Department and maintenance of certification(s).
+All Lieutenant/EMTs will be placedare into a performance-based pay plan with a minimum annual base salary of \$75,00079,500 and a maximum annual base salary of \$75,50088,500.
+A Lieutenant/EMT's class will be determined by two factors: total complete years of service as a Lieutenant/EMT at the Venice Fire Department as of October 1 each year and maintenance of certification(s).
+Pay progression will occur only on October 1 of each year of this collective bargaining agreement and not on employees' anniversary dates.